On This Page

 - Computer-based courses related to improving one’s business or profession

 - Language courses related to one’s business or profession (not recreational travel)

 - Management or ethics courses related to one’s business or profession

 - Correspondence courses on an engineering topic where lessons are returned for correction or grading and where testing at the end of the course is required

 Typical Non-Qualifying PDHs

-- Employment or job-related functions
+- Employment or job-related tasks or functions

 - Real estate licensing courses